minhkhang1795/FakeNews_RNN/README.md

     - 1: unreliable
     - 0: reliable

-- **test.csv**: A testing training dataset with all the same attributes at train.csv without the label.
+- **test.csv**: A testing training dataset with all the same attributes at **train.csv** without the label.

 The test set is for Kaggle submission.
-Therefore, we need to create our test set by splitting the training data into training (80%), validation (20%) and test (20%) sets, which is instructed in the Jupyter Notebook.
+Therefore, we need to create our own test set by splitting the training data into training (80%), validation (20%) and test (20%) sets, which is instructed in the Jupyter Notebook.

 Some hyperparameters of the model we could change:
 ```python